CS126SP20/final-project-asochowski/DEVELOPMENT.md

 decided I will not be adding different GUI elements, as the current ones match the game over screen much better.
 - **5/3/20**: Added a title screen that shows on start, and also is shown when the player hits ESC while playing.
 If they hit ESC while in the title screen, the program terminates.
+- **5/4/20**: Changed the font to fit with this project's aesthetic, changed the image loading method so that it accepts the relative path of the image and not the absolute path, added content to the README.md file,